LCEVC Decoder for Web (LCEVCdecJS)

 .
 LCEVCdecJS functions differently depending on the container format.
 Good place to do this is either on manifest load, or in the level switched event of a player.

-0: signals
+0: signals TS

 container to LCEVCdecJS